leogoesger/FFF-connectors/README.md

 2. Open the folder from [Spyder](https://anaconda.org/anaconda/spyder)

+3. Create two folders: `raw` and `calc-result`, and move all `.tiff` files to `raw folder`

-3. You may need to have these packages if you do not already have them
+4. You may need to have these packages if you do not already have them

     ```
     six==1.11.0